LiliaFramework/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

-Stores a value in `lia.net.globals` and optionally broadcasts the change to clients.
+Stores a value in `lia.net.globals` and broadcasts the change, optionally restricting it to a receiver.
+Disallowed types are rejected, and no network message is sent if the value has not changed.
+The `NetVarChanged` hook is fired after successful updates.

 **Parameters**